Gamethread: Red Sox at White Sox

-Giolito will start his seventh game of the season, and currently holds a 2-1 record.
-His ERA sits at 2.84 with a 1.23 WHIP.
-He also has 44 strikeouts in 31 2⁄3 innings pitched.
-His last outing against the Kansas City Royals started off shaky, but he eventually settled down to have a solid rest of the game.
-He went five innings with seven hits, two runs, two walks, and seven strikeouts.
-The key today will be getting off to a good start against the Red Sox, who are a hot offensive team.
-Speaking of hot, the matchup to watch tonight will be JD Martinez against Giolito.
-In 11 PA, Martinez has a slash line of .500/.545/.800 with one home run against our ace.
+Dallas Keuchel is on the mound tonight, making his eighth start of the year.
+Dallas is 2-4 on the season, coming off of a rough outing against the New York Yankees where he gave up six runs on six hits.
+Keuchel has been struggling throughout the year, posting a 6.60 ERA over 30 innings with a WHIP of 2.00.
+In his previous outing, Dallas recorded zero strikeouts, which is not the best recent trend, given the blazing-hot Red Sox offense.
+Boston has posted a .306 team batting average over the last five games, while second baseman Trevor Story has been wreaking havoc on the league, batting .320 with six home runs over his last six games.
+And don’t sleep on JD Martinez, as his last five games he has posted an insane slash line of .650/.708/.800 with an OPS of 1.508.
+Let’s hope that Dallas has what it takes to hold down the fort for a few innings.

-Hill will make his eighth appearance of the season.
-As a new member of the Red Sox on a one-year deal, as he currently holds a 1-1 record.
-He has a 3.90 ERA and 1.27 WHIP with 23 strikeouts in 30 innings pitched.
-In his last game against the Seattle Mariners, he went just two innings with six hits, four runs, one walk, and two strikeouts.
-Hopefully we can jump on him early like his last outing and get some runs on the board.
-Hill relies on six pitches, with his most used being his curveball at 41.3%.
-He also includes a fastball (40%), slider (12.9%), changeup (4.2%), cutter (1%), and sinker (0.6%).
+Michael Wacha will make his seventh start for the Red Sox, and he is certainly fairing better than Dallas is to start the 2022 season.
+Wacha is 3-0 with a 1.76 ERA in 30 innings with a WHIP of 1.01 ... pretty good, if you ask me.
+In his previous start against the Seattle Mariners , Wacha went 4 2⁄3 innings, giving up just two runs on four hits.
+It’s not a secret that the White Sox have been struggling at the plate this year, with a brutal team slash line of .246/.298/.400 over the last five games — not great, Bob.
+At least José Abreu is heating up for the White Sox, posting a slash line of .333/.462/.762 alongside Tim Anderson, who has been having an excellent year.

-Tonight's #WhiteSox starters at Guaranteed Rate Field.— Chicago White Sox (@whitesox) May 25, 2022
+Tonight's #WhiteSox starters at Guaranteed Rate Field!— Chicago White Sox (@whitesox) May 26, 2022

 ⏰: 7:10 p.m.
 CT